LinusBorg/portal-vue/docs/guide.md

 Vue.use(PortalVue)
 ```

-For more detailed Installation instructions, additional options and Installation via CDN,
+For more detailed installation instructions, additional options and installation via CDN,
-see the <a href="#" router-link="/docs/installation">Installation</a> Page in the Documentation.
+see the <a href="#" router-link="/docs/installation">Installation</a> page in the documentation.

 ## Basic Features

 ### Enabling/Disabling the Portal

 ```html
 <portal to="destination" :disabled="true">
   <p>